Learn how to play soccer with this complete guide. you will learn all the steps needed to rocket yourself to the next

 The laces are used mostly getting power into a shot.
 For this, you need to tilt the foot towards the ball, so that the laces of your cleats hit the ball.
 Make sure to follow your leg through with a good swing to get the most power.

 Clearing the ball is a defensive term for getting the ball away from the danger zone.
 Any of the ways mentioned will clear the ball, but most commonly, you will need power and height.

-You can simply pass the ball out to the touchline to give the opposition a throw in – this is better than conceding!
-Ideally, when you clear the ball it will go into an area where the striker is so that you have a chance of a counterattack.
+You can simply pass the ball out to the touchline to give the opposition a throw-in – this is better than conceding!
+Ideally, when you clear the ball it’ll go into an area where the striker is so that you’ve got a chance of a counterattack.

 Safety does come first when playing soccer, but if you panic and clear the ball when you don’t need to, you give the ball back to the opposition and lose possession.

 A volley is a term used when you kick the ball that is off of the ground.
 Two terms for this are, a half volley, this is when the ball has bounced off of the ground, and a volley which normally comes from another player.